twbs/bootstrap/site/content/docs/5.0/migration.md

 - Dropped `.form-row` for the more flexible grid gutters.
 - Dropped `.form-inline` for the more flexible grid.
 - Dropped support for `.form-control-plaintext` inside `.input-group`s.
-- Dropped `.input-group-append` and `.input-group-prepend`.
-You can now just add buttons and `.input-group-text` as direct children of the input groups.
 - Form labels now require the `.form-label` class.
 Sass variables are now available to style form labels to your needs.
 [See #30476](https://github.com/twbs/bootstrap/pull/30476)

+#### Input groups

+- Drastically reduced supported options, dropping support for:
+  - Addons on both sides
+  - Dropdowns and button groups as addons
+  - Multiple text and button addons
+  - Multiple form controls
+- Replaced `.input-group` with `.input-group-start` and `.input-group-end`.
+Use one of the two classes depending on where you want your text or button addon.
+- Dropped `.input-group-append` and `.input-group-prepend`.
+You can now just add buttons and `.input-group-text` as direct children of the input groups.

 ### Components